 Structure of the BIDMC ID Fellowship Educational Program

-The training program in Infectious Diseases is comprised of the following essential components:
+The training program in Infectious Diseases (ID) is comprised of the following essential components:

-- A description of the core clinical training sites and opportunities for both inpatient consultation and ambulatory training opportunities for BIDMC ID fellow trainees is below:
+A description of the core clinical training sites and opportunities for both inpatient consultation and ambulatory training opportunities for BIDMC ID fellow trainees follows below.

 The Inpatient Consultation Service